Erotemic/ubelt/README.rst

 Notes.
 ------
-Ubelt will support Python2 for the foreseeable future (at least until the projects I work on are off it followed by a probation period).
+Ubelt will support Python 2.7 and 3.5 until the 1.0 release.

 PRs are welcome.
 If you have a utility function that you think is useful then write a PR.
 I'm likely to respond promptly.